Kilkee: History

+In the early 19th century, Kilkee was a small fishing village.
+Around the 1820s, a paddle steamer service from Limerick to Kilrush made Kilkee more accessible as a tourist destination, particularly for the Anglo-Irish aristocracy.
+Catty Fitzgerald opened the first hotel, which operated for 40 years.
+By the 1830s, two more hotels opened in Kilkee.
+Along with these, three churches were built, a Roman Catholic church in 1831, a Protestant church in 1843, and a Methodist church in 1900.

+Descriptions of Kilkee during the Irish Famine can be found in John Manners’s travel narrative Notes of an Irish Tour, in 1846 and Sydney Godolphin Osborne's Gleanings in the West of Ireland, originally published in 1850.
+These describe a provincial town primarily attractive for landscapes and sea-bathing.

-In the 1890s, Kilkee had yet again another boom, when the West Clare Railway opened up to goods transport, improving commercial life in the area, as well as providing a relatively fast means of travel to and from the town.
-Many prominent people in society travelled to Kilkee including Sir Aubrey de Vere, Charlotte Brontë (who spent her honeymoon here), Sir Henry Rider Haggard, and Alfred, Lord Tennyson.
+In the 1890s, Kilkee experienced a population boom when the West Clare Railway opened, which facilitated the transportation of goods and people.
+Many prominent people travelled to Kilkee during this time, including Sir Aubrey de Vere, Charlotte Brontë, Sir Henry Rider Haggard, and Alfred, Lord Tennyson.
 In 1896, the Crown Princess of Austria visited the town.
 The entertainer Percy French was a regular performer in the town and an incident on the West Clare Railway on the way to Kilkee prompted him to write the song "Are Ye Right There Michael".
-Although it has become more developed and modern in recent years, the town retains some of its 19th-century Victorian feel.

 Kilkee has regularly been awarded the Blue Flag by the European Commission.
 In 2006, a statue of Richard Harris was unveiled in Kilkee by actor Russell Crowe.